Azimuth1/SARCAT-legacy/README.md

 * _Administrative functions provide user control, customization of data fields, and preferences._

-* _Security features include user authentication with password encryption, NOSQL database logs all data entry, versioned database in case of accidental deletion, event log,optional personally identifiable information, if enabled, is encrypted_
+* _Security features include user authentication with password encryption, NOSQL database logs all data entry, event log, personally identifiable information also is encrypted_

 * _Visualize your data with built in dashboards, analysis tools, maps, and reports._

 * _Download your data into other programs.
 Export your data easily into ISRID._

-* _Can be hosted on your Linux/Unix or Microsoft server.
-Option for hosted version as well.
+* _Can be hosted on Linux/Windows/Mac platforms.
+Option for hosted version coming soon as well.
 Fully scalable for small or large teams._

 ***
 ## Supported platforms